 Many studies were devoted to individuals' knowledge, beliefs, and behaviors regarding SD.
-Some defined knowledge, attitudes, values, behaviors, etc., as a holistic and integrative concept, such as Olsson et al. (2016), which applied sustainable consciousness to represent a holistic view of SD (Berglund et al., 2020).
+Some defined knowledge, attitudes, values, behaviors, etc., as a holistic and integrative concept, such as Olsson et al. (2016), which applied sustainable consciousness to represent a holistic view of SD (Olsson et al., 2016).
 While there were others that measured KAB separately.
-Although these studies often interpreted KAB as various subcategories, such as concerns, awareness, intentions and willingness, the three building blocks-knowledge, attitude and behavior-are almost always present (Berglund et al., 2020), as individual's qualities, knowledge, attitudes and behaviors must interact with each other.
+Although these studies often interpreted KAB as various subcategories, such as concerns, awareness, intentions, and willingness, the three building blocks-knowledge, attitude, and behavior-are almost always present (Gericke et al., 2019), as individuals' qualities, knowledge, attitudes, and behaviors must interact with each other.
 However, the relationships between the three are ambiguous, and various studies obtain different results.
-Hence, the researcher performed the assessment separately.
+Hence, we performed the assessment separately.
 For this purpose, a KAB survey was conducted.

 The questionnaire items varied between different instruments, which implied that these studies focused on specific contexts.
-However, in the literature, there is an emphasis on encouraging holism and pluralism for SD [32].
-The study focused on more general individual qualities regarding SD, rather than specific topics.
-In this regard, UNESCO documents have become the benchmark (Biasutti and Frate, 2017).
+However, in the literature, there is an emphasis on encouraging holism and pluralism for SD (Pauw et al., 2015).
+Our study focused on more general individual qualities regarding SD, rather than specific topics.
+In this regard, UNESCO documents have become the benchmark (Olsson et al., 2016).
 The literature was also anchored by the UNESCO definitions.
-It is necessary to take these benchmarks as a point of departure.
+It is necessary to take these benchmarks as our point of departure.

-As stated above, studies in the realm have a focus on the environment dimension of SD.
-Moving from environmental dimension to all fields, there are studies that attempted the development of measurement and assessment tools (Biasutti and Frate, 2017).
-In search of potential items that might be included in standardized measures of KAB concerning SD, the researchers were aware that SD was an open-textured concept and it was impossible to incorporate all the issues in the field.
-In the construction of assessment tools, there are generally two strategies to formulate assessment questionnaire.
+As stated above, studies in the realm have a focus on the environmental dimension of SD.
+Moving from the environmental dimension to all fields, there are studies that attempted the development of measurement and assessment tools (Ahamad & Ariffin, 2018; Gericke et al., 2019; Michalos et al., 2011).
+In search of potential items that might be included in standardized measures of KAB concerning SD, we were aware that SD was an open-textured concept, and it was impossible to incorporate all the issues in the field.
+In the construction of assessment tools, there are generally two strategies to formulate an assessment questionnaire.
 One is to form an item pool and make a final list of items for use.
 Another one is to modify assessment tools that already exist, to make it more consistent with the purpose of the present study.
-The researchers chose the second one, because it is more convincing to develop a questionnaire based on previous sound studies.
+We chose the second one because it is more convincing to develop our questionnaire based on previous sound studies.